Weinviertel - Austrian Wine District

 In the part of Weinviertel adjacent to the Czech border you can follow EuroVelo 13 Iron Curtain Trail taking you e.g. to Galgenberg Hill.
 To get through the region down to Vienna you can follow Amber Trail EuroVelo 9.
 Apart from these international bike routes, you can also take the Austrian trail Kamp-Thaya-March Radroute, or numerous regional loop routes named after the local wine varieties, such as Veltliner Radtour via Falkenstein and Galgenberg, or more southern Sylvaner Radtour.

-You can drop-off the rented bikes free of charge in Vienna or Mikulov.
+You can drop-off the rented bikes with 50% off the return fee in Vienna.